search trigger icon

 Nov 15, 2022

-Today’s Fraudsters Upping Their Game
+Today’s Fraudsters Are Upping Their Game

 New and Emerging Scams

-4. Scams– Scams are rising, driving more check fraud attempts.
+3. Scams – Scams are rising, driving more check fraud attempts.

 Staying Vigilant and Key Prevention Measures

-So can you do when it comes to check fraud protection?
+What can you do when it comes to check fraud protection?
 As a financial institution, having a solid fraud prevention program and detection technology is a must.
 We expect to see check fraud attempts in many forms continue to rise.
 You’ll need to have solutions that are real-time and can connect to many different avenues where checks are presented: including teller, mobile, and remote deposit capture systems.
-Solutions that stop fraud losses in real-time on suspected transactions across those channels are ideal because the funds will not leave your institution or post to an account until a fraud analyst can review the alert.
+Solutions that stop fraud losses in real time on suspected transactions across those channels are ideal because the funds will not leave your institution or post to an account until a fraud analyst can review the alert.

 subscribe to our blog